Bayesian Transfer Learning for Artificially Intelligent Geospatial Systems: A Predictive Stacking Approach: Introduction

 We retain the benefits of posterior learning of the underlying stochastic process.
-In particular, we obtain predictive inference over the uncountable collection of points in the spatial domain while propagating uncertainty about the model's estimation in such inference.
-However, some compromises with regard to richness of models are inevitable from the standpoint of \textsc{GeoAI}.
-At the same time, statistical distribution theory has much to offer and we harness analytical closed-form distribution theory within a family of matrix-variate distributions to deliver inference.
-This is possible only by ``fixing'' certain spatial correlation kernel parameters that are weakly identified and hinder automated inference.
-We execute fast and exact inference based upon the matrix-variate distributions and then assimilate the inference using Bayesian predictive stacking or \textsc{bps} \citep{wolpert1992, yao2018}.
-Stacking \citep{breiman1996} is primarily related to predictions by minimizing the generalization error rate of one or more models. { Bayesian predictive stacking (\textsc{bps}) is a particular type of Bayesian predictive synthesis \citep[see, e.g.,][for different perspectives]{yao2018, mcalinn_dynamic_2019,mcalinn_multivariate_2020, tallman_bayesian_2024, cabel_bayesian_2025}.}
+In particular, we obtain predictive learning over the uncountable collection of points in the spatial domain while propagating uncertainty about the model's parameters.
+However, some compromises regarding the richness of models are inevitable from the viewpoint of \textsc{GeoAI}.
+At the same time, statistical distribution theory has much to offer, and we harness analytical closed-form distribution theory within a family of matrix-variate distributions to deliver inference.
+This is only possible by ``fixing'' certain spatial correlation kernel parameters that are weakly identified and hinder automated inference.
+Hence, we infer using closed-form matrix-variate distributions corresponding to a set of fixed values of hyperparameters and subsequently assimilate posterior learning using Bayesian predictive stacking or \textsc{bps} \citep{wolpert_stacked_1992, yao_using_2018, zhangEtAl2025jasa, pan_bayesian_2025}.
+Stacking \citep{breiman_stacked_1996} is primarily related to predictions by minimizing the generalization error rate of one or more models.
+Bayesian predictive stacking (\textsc{bps}) is a particular type of Bayesian model averaging and, more broadly, Bayesian predictive synthesis \citep[see, e.g.,][for different perspectives]{clarke2003jmlr, clyde2013bayesian, le2017bayes, mcalinn_dynamic_2019, mcalinn_multivariate_2020, yaoEtAl2022, tallman_bayesian_2023, cabel_bayesian_2025}.